apache/parquet-format/VariantEncoding.md

 version: a 4-bit version ID.
 Currently, must always contain the value 1
 sorted_strings: a 1-bit value indicating whether metadata strings are sorted
 offset_size_minus_one: 2-bit value providing the number of bytes per dictionary size and offset field.
-dictionary_size: `offset_size` bytes. little-endian value indicating the number of strings in the dictionary
+dictionary_size: `offset_size` bytes. unsigned little-endian value indicating the number of strings in the dictionary
 dictionary: <offset>* <bytes>
-offset: `offset_size` bytes. little-endian value indicating the starting position of the ith string in `bytes`.
+offset: `offset_size` bytes. unsigned little-endian value indicating the starting position of the ith string in `bytes`.
 The list should contain `dictionary_size + 1` values, where the last value is the total length of `bytes`.
 bytes: UTF-8 encoded dictionary string values
 ```